MetaCommunity/mci-dnet-xsd/README-de-setf.md

                `asdf::sysdef-hierarchical-search-function`

-        * Of course, the previous _ad hoc_ methodology might be managed with a simple function `reigster-foo`, provided a `{ROOT}` defined within the lexical environment of the same function.
+        * Of course, the previous _ad hoc_ methodology might be managed with a simple function `register-foo`, provided a `{ROOT}` defined within the lexical environment of the same function.
 Some concerns, however:

             * The matter of _symbolic linking_ might provide some
-              obstacles insofar as _poratbility_ of the methodology.
+              obstacles insofar as _portability_ of the methodology.

-            * There may be a concern as with regards to _sychronization_ between the source tree `A.B.C/` and the subdirectories of `{ROOT}/A/B/C/`
+            * There may be a concern as with regards to _synchronization_ between the source tree `A.B.C/` and the subdirectories of `{ROOT}/A/B/C/`

         * Alternate to the previous _ad hoc_ methodology: A function